Protecting your good health is at the heart of everything we do.

 Free of charge.
 Offered by appointment.
 Call 828.884.3135.

 Family Planning & Sexual Health

 Our family planning service provides a complete physical exam, counseling and education, and follow-up including appropriate method of birth control.
-In addition to our caring nurses, we have two male providers and one female provider.

 Services are available for all persons of childbearing age.
 Minors do not need parental or guardian consent for counseling, testing, or treatment.